STAY IN THE HIMALAYAN MOUNTAINS

 Intellectual Property Rights

 The Sufficiency of Disclosure requirement lies at the starting-point of patent law.
 A state or government grants an inventor a monopoly for a given period of time in exchange for the inventor disclosing to the public how to make or practice that invention.
 For a valid patent to be granted, Sufficiency of Disclosure is an important patent law requirement to be met.
 An invention must be described in a sufficiently clear and complete manner to enable a person skilled in the art to carry out the invention.
 The absence of sufficienct disclosure negates the deal, and the patent becomes unenforceable.
+In Jerome H. Lemelson case, which was decided in 2005, patents covering bar code readers were held to be invalid because the specification was not complete enough for a person of ordinary skill in the art of electrical engineering to have made and used the claimed invention at the time of the filing date of the original patent application in 1954 without undue experimentation.
+In other words, there was no Sufficient of Disclosure.

 When the description of an invention in a patent or patent application fails to meet the disclosure requirement, it means that the invention is not industrially applicable.